servo/project/FUNDING_REQUEST.md

 * cloud computing resources for running fuzzers
 * subscription to a multi-seat SaaS product

-Requests should include answers to the following questions:

-* What is the expected cost?
-* Is this cost a one time payment or recurring?
-* What is the expected benefit to the Servo project?
-* Which active project members are expected to benefit from this resource?
-* What alternatives were considered?
-* Who will administer this resource, if applicable?

 ## Funding requests for reimbursement

 This category covers funding that goes directly to a project contributor.